 The CDC does offer clinical recommendations for the use of COVID-19 vaccines, based on data submitted to the FDA.
 The considerations offered only apply to the vaccine products currently authorized in the U.S. A summary document for Interim Clinical Consideration provides a high-level overview.

 The Centers for Disease Control and Prevention (CDC), the American College of Obstetricians and Gynecologists (ACOG), and the Society for Maternal-Fetal Medicine agree that the new mRNA COVID-19 vaccines should be offered to pregnant and breastfeeding individuals who are eligible for vaccination.
 However, the World Health Organization (WHO) recommends against using mRNA vaccines in pregnant women unless the benefit to an individual outweighs potential vaccine risks.
-You can weigh benefits and risks with your doctor.
+You can weigh the benefits and risks with your doctor.

 According to the CDC, people who want to get pregnant in the future may receive the COVID-19 vaccine.